Ircam-RnD/xmm-soundworks-template/README.md

 The **Enable sounds** button activates the audio players that sonify the classification results.
 Each label is associated with a sound file.
 One can change the labels and associated sounds in the "src/client/shared/config.js" file.

+#### credits :

+This project is developed by the [ISMM](http://ismm.ircam.fr/) team at IRCAM, within the context of the [RAPID-MIX](http://rapidmix.goldsmithsdigital.com/) project, funded by the European Union’s Horizon 2020 research and innovation programme.